ehsu3/ealynn-portfolio-template/src/pages/scrawl_reflection.md

 Creativity can be seen via the main feed and the user’s ability to customize their Commissions page to fit their needs.
 Instead of being limited to a couple of “set-in-stone” options, Scrawl allows users to tailor the price and options to fit what the user wants to offer.
 Additionally, creativity is inherently part of an art website, and allowing artists to post their works and have them seen by others is a core value and goal of Scrawl as a whole.
 Additionally, the Explore page would be a place for artists to be able to see the works of others and gain inspiration, a core element of creativity.

 The value of harmony can be seen via the Main Feed and Explore pages, DMs, and the ability to comment on posts.
 Our goal is to create many opportunities for artists to engage with one another via DMs if they want to discuss certain art pieces or ideas and the comment section to allow artists to support one another.
 Additionally, the Main Feed and Explore pages allow users to find new artists to support and connect with in an easy-to-use manner.
 All-in-all, the platform has many opportunities for users to find other artists to talk and connect with, allowing them to create a community they can share their art with harmoniously.

+---

+## Conclusion

+At the end of this project, I'm left with a bittersweet appreciation for the work Katelyn and I put into the project, exploring how we can connect our interests in technology with the world of art.
+Even though I'm a rather novice artist especially on social media, having a safe and harmonious place to share what I create is really important to me and something I really want to see exist, especially given the number of moves artists have made across different platforms to try and find what they need and want out of a platform.
+In a way, it makes me think about the potential of creating that website and spending more time understanding the main struggles of being an artist in a technologically-centric world.
+And while Scrawl may just be a design for now, I hope to see other like-minded people thinking about artists in the future!